January 12, 2023

-When it comes to keeping an organization’s IT infrastructure up and running 24/7, there still seems to be some confusion between the three core terms used in this domain.
-These core terms are high availability (HA), fault tolerance (FT), and disaster recovery (DR).
-The terms are often used interchangeably since, on the surface, all of them are aimed at achieving an IT system’s continuity.
-It is important, however, to note that each of these terms have their own specific definitions, methodologies, and roles.
+When it comes to keeping an organization’s IT infrastructure up and running 24/7, there still seems to be some confusion between the three core terms used: high availability (HA), fault tolerance (FT), and disaster recovery (DR).
+The three terms involve maintaining business continuity and access to IT systems.
+However, each term has its own specific definition, methodologies, and use cases.

-In this blog post, we are going to define the meaning of high availability, fault tolerance, and disaster recovery in practice; explore how the terms overlap, as well why they are important to implement.
+In this blog post, we are going to define what high availability, fault tolerance, and disaster recovery are in practice and explore how the terms overlap as well as why they are important to implement.

 How does high availability work?

 The high availability objective for an organization is achieved through the elimination of a single point of failure in a system by using redundancy and failover components.
 This means ensuring that the failure of a single component does not lead to the unavailability of the entire system.

 In virtualization, high availability can be designed with the help of clustering technologies.
 For example, when one of your hosts or virtual machines (VM) within a cluster fails, another VM takes over (failover) and maintains the proper performance of the system.

 While having redundancy components is the ultimate condition for ensuring high availability, these components alone not enough for the system to be considered highly available.
 A highly available system is one that includes both redundant components and mechanisms for failure detection and automatic workload redirection.
 These can be load balancers or hypervisors.
 DRS in VMware vSphere is an example of a load balancer.